 I’ve read several analyses that find strengths and weaknesses in the film, but am especially fascinated by the historical subtexts.
 AMSD would not be seen in Germany until long after the war, because the Nazis banned it.
 Was that due to the Jewish content (Mendelssohn, Reinhardt and Korngold oh my… )?
 Or maybe it’s the subtle allusions to the Nazis right in the film (they can’t have liked that).

-- the spectre-like figures in black enter to music sounding more like Wagner than Mendelssohn (in the first half minute of the video)
+- the spectre-like figures in black enter to music sounding more like Wagner than Mendelssohn (just before the video begins)

-- Oberon stands before a crowd resembling the Nuremburg rally captured in Riefenstahl’s Triumph of the Will, filmed over a year earlier. (at :55- 1:20 and again around 1:50 of the video)
+- Oberon stands before a crowd resembling the Nuremburg rally captured in Riefenstahl’s Triumph of the Will, filmed over a year earlier. (as the video begins)

-- The black figures force everyone else (fairies and elves) into a mass migration resembling refugees fleeing an invasion. (at 0:30 – 0:50 of the video) While this last image is perhaps premature given that the Nazis’ handiwork largely lay in the future, yet at the very least the image is prescient, given that both composer Korngold & director Reinhardt would have to flee the Nazis.
+- The black figures force everyone else (fairies and elves) into a mass migration resembling refugees fleeing an invasion. (just before this video) While this last image is perhaps premature given that the Nazis’ handiwork largely lay in the future, yet at the very least the image is prescient, given that both composer Korngold & director Reinhardt would have to flee the Nazis.

 Of course the allusions are very subtle.